highchair/artinruins-com/_property/157-163-gano-st-pvd.md

 **157 Gano Street**, a former 5800 sf, single story, cinder-block multi-purpose hall owned by the Holy Rosary Band Society.
 The building does not appear in 1962 aerial photos but it is there by 1972.
 It was rather non-descript with a side entrance to the north and no windows on the street-facing west façade.
 It has a flat roof and was painted a light gray.

 The [Holy Rosary Band](//www.hrbband.com){:target="_blank"} is a community philharmonic founded in 1968.
 The hall was their performance space and would also get rented out to community groups for parties and gatherings.
 They have since moved to a building in East Providence at 328 Taunton Avenue.
-They were affiliated with the Holy Rosary parish off Wickendon Street and perform there often as part of their annual Santo Cristo festival.
+They were affiliated with the Holy Rosary parish off Wickenden Street and perform there often as part of their annual Santo Cristo festival.

 ### In the News